lqb2/blog/_posts/2020-10-17-coffee-ableism.md

 - coffee
 ---

-so i finished [care work: dreaming disability justice](){:target="_blank"} a couple weeks ago and the ripples are just... wow. i am learning SO much. my review of the book is over here on goodreads(){:target="_blank"} this one thought really felt like it needed some extra attention.
+so i finished [care work: dreaming disability justice](https://www.goodreads.com/book/show/38402046-care-work){:target="_blank"} a couple weeks ago and the ripples are just... wow. i am learning SO much. while my review of the book is [over here]({{ site.baseurl}}2020/09/26/review-care-work/){:target="_blank"}, this one thought really felt like it needed some extra attention...

 i think my usage of coffee is ableist.